Chainflow/oasis-mission-control/INSTRUCTIONS.md

-# Validator Mission Control
+# Oasis Mission Control

-**Validator Mission Control** provides a comprehensive set of metrics and alerts for Oasis validator node operators.
+**Oasis Mission Control** provides a comprehensive set of monitoring metrics and alerts for Oasis validator node operators.
 We utilized the power of Grafana + Telegraf and extended the monitoring & alerting with a custom built go server.
-It also sends emergency alerts and calls to you based on your pagerduty account configuration.
+The system also sends configurable emergency alerts and calls to you based on your pagerduty account configuration.

-It should be installed on a validator node directly.
-These instructions assume the user will install Validator Mission Control on the validator.
+Ideally, Oasis Mission Control should be installed on a validator node directly.
+These instructions assume the user will install Oasis Mission Control on the validator.
+[Contact us](https://chainflow.io/contact) if you'd like to discuss how to run Oasis Mission Control on a remote server instead.

 ## Install Prerequisites
 - **Go 15.x+**